 A free and fully supported graphical tool for Oracle database development and connects to Oracle version 10g and up.

-There are versions for Windows, Linux and Mac OSX.
+There are versions for Windows, Linux, and Mac OSX.

-Is usually treated as an alternative to SQL*Plus for connection to Oracle via JDBC.
+It is usually treated as an alternative to SQL*Plus for connection to Oracle via JDBC.

-With SQLpal, you wont need to have the Oracle client installation file and thus can be placed on USB thumbdrives for easy access and connection to Oracle.
+With SQLpal, you won’t need to have the Oracle client installation file and thus can be placed on USB thumb drives for easy access and connection to Oracle.

 The download file is only 9MB in size and is available for Windows only.

-————— End of list of free or open source SQL editor tools —————-
+————— End of list of free or Open Source SQL editor tools —————-